A new sieve for restricted multiset counting: Applications to partitions over finite fields and zero-sum multisets over

 \subsection{Bijection between necklaces and zero-sum multisets}

 In his book \cite{stanley}, Stanley raised a bijective proof problem asking for a bijection between cyclic necklaces with at most two colors and subsets of $\Z/n\Z$ whose elements sum to zero, when $n$ is odd.
-The problem was answered by Chan \cite{Chan} recently, in which he generalized the problem to $q$-colored necklaces and multisets which is stated as follows. \begin{problem} Consider these two distinct combinatorial objects: (1) the cyclic necklaces of length $n$ with at most $q$ colors, and (2) the multisets of integers modulo $n$ with elements summing to zero and with the multiplicity of each element being strictly less than $q$.
+The problem was answered by Chan \cite{Chan} recently and he generalized the problem to $q$-colored necklaces and multisets which is stated as follows. \begin{problem} Consider these two distinct combinatorial objects: (1) the cyclic necklaces of length $n$ with at most $q$ colors, and (2) the multisets of integers modulo $n$ with elements summing to zero and with the multiplicity of each element being strictly less than $q$.
 When $q$ and $n$ are coprime, show that these two objects have the same cardinality and construct a bijection between these two objects. \end{problem}

 In \cite{Chan}, Chan gave a proof of the equinumerosity of these two objects which is not bijective.
 Additionally, when $q$ is a prime power, he constructed a bijection between these two objects by viewing necklaces as cyclic polynomials over the finite field of size $q$.
 Note that specializing to $q=2$ answers the bijective proof problem raised by Stanely.
-Since the bijection he constructed relies on finite fields, it fails to work when $q$ is not a prime power.
+Since the bijection that he constructed relies on finite fields, it fails to work when $q$ is not a prime power.
 Thus the problem remains open when $q$ is not a prime power.

-We would like to use our sieve formula to give another proof of the equinumerosity of these two objects which is not also bijective.
+We would like to use our sieve formula to give another proof of the equinumerosity of these two objects, which is not bijective either.
 We believe that this proof might give some new insights into this problem.
-We will prove the following theorem:
+We shall prove the following theorem:

 \begin{theorem} Let $q$ and $n$ be two coprime positive integers.
 Let $\mathcal{N}$ denote the set of cyclic necklaces of length $n$ for which the color of each bead is drawn from a color set of size $q$, and let $\mathcal{F}$ denote the set of multisets of elements in $\Z/n\Z$ with element summing to zero and with the multiplicity of each element being strictly less than $q$.
 Then we have